 Apart from the Zamość inhabitants, Jews who came from many other towns were imprisoned in the Zamość ghetto, as well as those forced to leave western Poland and who were transported here since October 1939[4.1].
-Since the moment when the decision was taken about creating a “reserve” in Lubelszczyzna for the European Jews, the zamojskie ghetto received also numerous shipments of Jews forced to leave Reichsgau Wartheland, as well as Germany and Austria.
+Since the moment when the decision was taken about creating a “reserve” in Lublin province for the European Jews, the ghetto in Zamość received also numerous shipments of Jews forced to leave Reichsgau Wartheland, as well as Germany and Austria.

-The ghetto's dissolution started in the Spring of 1942.
+The ghetto's dissolution started in the spring of 1942.
 The first mass deportation took place on 11 April, on the eve of the Passover holiday.
-It concerned about 3,000 people who were transported in cattle train wagons to the concentration camp in Bełżec.
-This forced migration had the character of an exchange action (Austauschaktion), that is “sending to the east” a number of local Jews in order to prepare space for people of Jewish origin deported by the General Government from Western Europe, among others from Austria, present Czech Republic and Germany[4.3].
-The Zamość ghetto, located on the transit line to Bełżec became a transit ghetto.
+It concerned about 3,000 people, who were transported in cattle train wagons to the concentration camp in Bełżec.
+This forced migration had the character of an exchange action (Ger.: Austauschaktion), that is sending to the East a number of local Jews in order to prepare space for people of Jewish origin deported by the General Government from Western Europe, among others from Austria, present Czech Republic and Germany[4.3].
+The Zamość ghetto, located on the transit line to Bełżec, became a transit ghetto.

 [4.1] Ibidem, p.
 39.

 [4.2] Ibidem, p.
 39-58; an important source of statistical-demographic character concerning the Jewish community in Zamość during the occupation period is published in Jerusalem in 2001 detailed list of 10,000 Jews living in 1940 in Zamość.: Everlasting Name.
 Zamość Ghetto Population List – 1940, ed.
 E. Bar-Zeew, Tel Aviv 2001.

 [4.3] Kopciowski A., Zagłada Żydów w Zamościu, Lublin 2005, p.
 58.